Next: Postprocessor Access, Previous: Colors, Up: gtroff Reference [Contents][Index]

 When this is run, a file containing the following lines should be

 redirected in.
-Note that requests included in this file are executed as
+Requests included in this file are executed as though

-though they were part of the form letter.
-The last block of input is
+they were part of the form letter.
+The last block of input is the

 to stop processing.
 If